QuickTake:

 Prior elected experience: Union positions

-Family status: Lives alone
+Family status: Divorced

 There, and during his Army service, he said he witnessed rampant workplace discrimination and harassment against employees from marginalized communities — including false accusations of drug possession — which drove him to advocate for better workplace protections through union and lobbying efforts.